What is a documentary?

 Documentary filmmakers are often motivated to make their films because they feel a particular story or viewpoint is not being (adequately) covered by mainstream media.

-Three key features of a documentary
+Learn the three key features of a documentary

 Documentaries can be funny, poignant, disturbing, ironic, absurd, inspirational, amusing, shocking or any combination.